-Some of my choices for the best OBX restaurants may surprise you.
-They aren't very expensive and most are pretty casual, as it should be when taking a beach vacation.
-Many have a dress code of flip-flops and shorts (ie; no dress code at all) and they all offer my favorite thing about an Outer Banks vacation: fresh seafood!
+Some of my choices for the best Outer Banks restaurants may surprise you.
+My picks have great food, aren't very expensive, and most are pretty casual, as it should be when taking a beach vacation.

 Lifesaving Station at Sanderling Resort

 Back in 1874, Caffey's Inlet Lifesaving Station No 5 was one of the original life-saving stations.
 The North Carolina coast was treacherous, and eventually, 20 stations lined the coast from the Virginia line.

 Of course, back then, it wasn't swimmers being saved, but shipwreck victims.
 The first building burned down and was replaced in 1899.

 As the Coast Guard took over in 1915, the Lifesaving Station was eventually decommissioned.

 Lucky for us, the Lifesaving Station at the Sanderling Resort has been renovated a couple of times and is just beautiful.

 Take a walk around to see learn a little about the history of the building, and see some of the pieces on display.

 This casual restaurant serves southern coastal dishes using as many local and organic products as they can find for breakfast, lunch, and dinner.